 @jon-mitchell yes and this is exactly what it is.
 The anime are a way to promote the LN.
 Although I wonder if some popular series don't earn more money as an anime.

 in the USA?
 I bet anime earns more.
-In Japan, I suspect the anime revenue is secondary.
+In Japan, I suspect the anime revenue is secondary. (in Japan)

 my (snark) tag was to let everyone know that I am aware anime producers are acting like drug dealers, maybe I should've tagged it as sarcasm not snark?